 Lifehacks for MTNR1B:

-- Eat dinner earlier: Simply shifting your dinner to be earlier and not snacking at night has shown in studies to mitigate the risk from this variant.
+- Eat dinner earlier: Simply shifting your dinner to be earlier and not snacking at night shows in studies to mitigate the risk from this variant.

 - Don’t eat breakfast too early: Another study found that carriers of the G allele had a longer duration of melatonin production — lasting further into the morning hours (41 minutes).
 It is possible that getting up early and eating breakfast immediately may not be ideal for this genetic variant.[ref]

 Lifehacks for lowering blood glucose levels:

 In addition to the specific, genetic variant-related lifehacks above, here are several more research-based methods for lowering blood glucose levels.
 Talk with your doctor or health care provider about diabetes medication options if you have consistently high blood glucose.